Halfback (American football): Running

-No position in American football can perform his duties successfully without the help of other players.
-Like the wide receiver, who generally cannot make big plays without the quarterback passing to them (with the exception of the end-around play), the halfback needs good blocking from the offensive line and fullback to successfully gain yardage.
+The halfback needs good blocking from the offensive line and fullback to successfully gain yardage.
 Also, a halfback will generally have more rushing attempts than a receiver will have receptions.
-This is mainly because most football teams have one primary halfback to receive most of the carries, while successful passes will generally be spread between a number of different receivers (wide receivers, tight ends, running backs).
-The ability to protect the football on the run is the principal skill required of a running back.
+This is mainly because most teams have one primary halfback to receive most of the carries, while a passing game will be spread over a number of wide receivers, slot receivers, tight ends, and running backs.
+The ability to protect the football on the run is an important skill required of a running back.
 For an offense to succeed the ball has to be protected, and defensive attempts at stripping the ball will largely occur during runs on the inside of the playing field.

-Halfbacks are expected to have good on-field "vision" in that they can identify open lanes on the field to run through.
+Halfbacks are expected to have good on-field "vision", allowing them to identify open rushing lanes and avoid tackles.
 Hall-of-Famer Emmitt Smith of the Dallas Cowboys and Le'Veon Bell of the Kansas City Chiefs, for example, are renowned for their patient running styles and ability to quickly identify lanes created by blockers, despite not being known for their speed.